jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

 You can interact with models on Foundry Local using the OpenAI SDK.

-1. Install the Foundry Local and OpenAI nuget packages:
+1. Install the Foundry Local and OpenAI NuGet packages:

     ```bash
     dotnet add package Microsoft.AI.Foundry.Local --prerelease
     dotnet add package OpenAI
     ```

 1. Update the `ModelId` in your `appsettings.json` file to be `phi-4-mini`.
+The endpoint and API Key values won't be used here.

 1. Add using directives for Foundry Local and the OpenAI SDK to the top of your `Program.cs`: